-What's the relationship between a watt and e.g. megawatt?
+What's the relationship between a watt and, e.g., a megawatt?
 Or how much power is 1 Gigawatt?
 The table below presents the basic SI multiples for watt and their applications.

 Horsepower 🐎 and its types

 The unit was introduced in the 18th century to compare steam engines with the power of draft horses.
-Later it was expanded to different types, as new engines and machines were appearing.
-The most often used units are mechanical and metric horsepowers, equal to ~ 745.7 watts and ~ 735.5 watts respectively.
+Later it was expanded to different types of new engines and machines.
+The most often used units are mechanical and metric horsepower, equal to ~745.7 watts and ~735.5 watts, respectively.

-Thus, horse work rate is about one hp in sustained activity (but it's rather a maximum value, average horse can sustain 2/3 hp for a working day1,2 ), in contrast to a possible peak power of almost 15 hp.
+Thus, the horse work rate is about one hp in sustained activity (but it's instead a maximum value, the average horse can sustain 2/3 hp for a working day, ), in contrast to a possible peak power of almost 15 hp.
 For a standard healthy human, these values are equal to about 1.2 hp (0.89 kW) of peak and 0.1 hp of sustained work.
-Athletes such as e.g. Usain Bolt can produce even 3.5 hp (2.6 kW) for a short time.
+Athletes such as, e.g., Usain Bolt can even produce 3.5 hp (2.6 kW) for a short time.

 One metric horsepower is defined as the power needed to raise a mass of 75 kilograms against the Earth's gravitational force over a distance of one meter in one second.

-Slightly higher value than mechanical horsepower, electrical equivalent equal to exactly 746 watts.
+Slightly higher value than mechanical horsepower, the electrical equivalent is equal to exactly 746 watts.